SteeltoeOSS/Samples/Connectors/src/AspDotNetCore/MySqlEF6/README.md

 # Publish App & Push to CloudFoundry

 1. cf target -o myorg -s development
-2. cd samples/Connectors/src/MySql
+2. cd samples/Connectors/src/AspDotNetCore/MySqlEF6
 3. dotnet restore --configfile nuget.config
 4. Publish app to a directory
-(e.g. `dotnet publish --output $PWD/publish --configuration Release --framework net451 --runtime win7-x64`)
+(e.g. `dotnet publish --output $PWD/publish --configuration Release --runtime win7-x64`)
-5. Push the app using the provided manifest depending on your target.
+5. Push the app using the provided manifest.
- (e.g.  `cf push -f manifest-windows.yml -p $PWD/publish` or `cf push -f manifest.yml -p $PWD/publish` )
+ (e.g.  `cf push -f manifest-windows.yml -p $PWD/publish`)

-Note: The provided manifest will create an app named `mysql-connector` and attempt to bind to the the app to MySql service `myMySqlService`.
+Note: The provided manifest will create an app named `mysqlef6-connector` and attempt to bind to the the app to MySql service `myMySqlService`.

 # What to expect - CloudFoundry
 After building and running the app, you should see something like the following in the logs.

-To see the logs as you startup and use the app: `cf logs mysql-connector`
+To see the logs as you startup and use the app: `cf logs mysqlef6-connector`

 On a Windows cell, you should see something like this during startup:
 ```
 2016-07-01T07:27:49.73-0600 [CELL/0]     OUT Creating container
 2016-07-01T07:27:51.11-0600 [CELL/0]     OUT Successfully created container
-2016-07-01T07:27:54.49-0600 [APP/0]      OUT Running cmd /c .\MySql --server.urls http://*:%PORT%
+2016-07-01T07:27:54.49-0600 [APP/0]      OUT Running cmd /c .\MySqlEF6 --server.urls http://*:%PORT%
 2016-07-01T07:27:57.73-0600 [APP/0]      OUT Hosting environment: development
 2016-07-01T07:27:57.73-0600 [APP/0]      OUT Content root path: C:\containerizer\3737940917E4D13A25\user\app
 2016-07-01T07:27:57.73-0600 [APP/0]      OUT Now listening on: http://*:57540